 6.3.6 For flights outside domestic ATS route networks, position should be expressed in terms of latitude and longitude except when flying over named reporting points.
-For flights whose tracks are predominantly east or west, latitude should be expressed in degrees and minutes, longitude in degrees only.
+Except in those areas defined in State AIPs where operators meeting specified requirements can flight plan their user-preferred trajectories, flights whose tracks are predominantly east or west, latitude should be expressed in degrees and minutes, longitude in degrees only.
 For flights whose tracks are predominantly north or south, latitude should be expressed in degrees only, longitude in degrees and minutes.
 However, it should be noted that when such minutes are zero then the position report may refer solely to degrees.